nandi95/vue-toastify/README.md

     }
 })
 ```
 The answers object consist of a key value pairs in the object where the key is displayed to the user and the value returned by the promise.
+If not set it defaults to: `{ Yes: true, No: false }`.

 **Additional methods available:**